smzd/VBA_Challange/README.md

 Fig: Stock Analysis 2018

-Let's take a look closely, the ENPH index didn’t do as well as the DQ in 2017.
+The ENPH index didn’t do as well as the DQ in 2017.
 But in 2018, it had another 80% positive return.
 We can conclude that ENPH is the winner in 2 years of investment.

                                                          #Results